Centre for Forensic and Investigative Psychology

 An important and valued part of our research community, Psychology research students are studying a wide range of fascinating, often interdisciplinary, topics, supervised by our academic staff.

 We run a programme of regular research seminars throughout the year, which both our own research staff and students use to communicate their research to colleagues and external partners.
 We also regularly invite external speakers, both practitioners and academics, to talk about their work and experiences in the field.

-On 20-24 June 2022, we are proud to host the International Investigative Interviewing Research Group's 13th annual international conference and Masterclass.
+On 20-24 June 2022, we were proud to host the International Investigative Interviewing Research Group's 13th annual international conference and Masterclass.

 On 5 Feb.
 2020, we welcomed Prof. Galit Nahari from Bar-Ilan University in Israel, who gave a talk on her research titled 'Identifying deception strategy traces: The Verifiability Approach, its theoretical stems and research prospects'.
 While truth-tellers usually believe that sticking with the truth is the best strategy for convincing others of their honesty, liars attempt to manipulate their fabricated accounts to make them seem truthful.
 Such strategic manipulations applied by liars reduce the diagnostic efficacy of verbal lie detection indicators.
 Yet those liars' strategies leave verbal traces, which in turn can be used for lie detection.
 Prof. Nahari outlined the Verifiability Approach (VA) and discussed the VA's validity and applicability as a verbal lie detection tool.